Elegant Rubbings with Art Foil

 You can create elegant rubbings for your art journaling, mixed media art, or decor.

-You’ll start with metallic foil transfer paper, intended to look like gold leaf (or copper leaf, silver leaf, etc.).
+For these rubbings, you’ll start with metallic foil transfer paper, intended to look like gold leaf (or copper leaf, silver leaf, etc.).

 Above: Rubbings on black tissue paper: